 membership of the council, provided the changes do not exceed the

 mayor's estimated revenues.

-the Council Administrator/Treasurer, the Parish Attorney, the Director
+Metropolitan Council; the Chief Administrative Officer (the Council Administrator/Treasurer), the Parish Attorney, the Director

 of Aviation, the Budget Officer, the Public Information Officer and